 Strengths Weaknesses

 Weaknesses of your organization.
 What might

 Strengths of your organization.
 What can help you hinder your ability to reach your objectives?

 achieve your objectives?

 / 0 0

 Opportunities Threats

-First a model for a to me the at most in a large control of the co
+First a model for a to me the at most in a large model in a model.

 External factors that may help you reach your External factors that may negatively affect your

 objectives. ability to achieve your objectives.

 A